 Sitting in his high chair, he watched intently as I cut up some paper.
 When I showed him how to hold the scissors, he spent some time just watching the blades move as he opened and shut them.
 Although his initial attempts to cut paper just bent it, he kept trying.
 After an hour or so I tried to insist that he stop for lunch, but he resisted fiercely, and it was two full hours before he stopped.

 There were many times when we had observed him working intently for long periods of time to master a skill, or playing with intense concentration.
-Another incident came to mind when Scott let us know for himself just how valuable his projects were:
+Another incident came to mind when Scott let us know just how much he valued his projects:

 Soon after his fourth birthday, he awakened at 3 a.m., sobbing uncontrollably.
 After about ten minutes, he calmed down enough to tell me what was wrong.
 Earlier that day, he had been building a Tinkertoy house when I had to interrupt him to go to the grocery store.
 Reluctantly, he came along, and then forgot to finish the house when we got back.
 Suddenly, at three a.m., he had remembered.
 He wanted to go downstairs (not by himself, of course) and finish the house.
 I think he was angry at me for interrupting him, angry at himself for forgetting to go back to it, and angry that I wouldn't go downstairs with him right that minute.
 At the time, half asleep, I didn't know whether to laugh or to cry, so I went back to bed and asked his Dad to go talk to him.
 (Laughing about it later with my mother-in-law, she said: You can look at this as stubbornness or as persistence.
 Persistent people get an idea and stick with it in spite of obstacles.
 They get things done.)